 Adele's haul of six awards made her the second female artist after Beyoncé in Grammy history to win six categories in a single night.

 According to the New York Post, the former boyfriend who inspired much of 21 is a British musician/actor named Slinky Winfield, who was part of Adele's South London circle of friends.
 Heat Magazine threw out a different name, identifying the man that inspired this and the other heartbreaking songs on 21 to be photographer Alex Sturrock.
 According to the UK tabloid, Adele and Sturrock dated from the summer of 2008 to April 2009.

-21's twenty-first week at #1 on the American album chart resulted in a number of milestones.
-They were:
+21's 21st week at #1 on the American album chart resulted in a number of milestones.
+Among them: